 Rest and exercise—seemingly opposite ends of the spectrum—are important to your health.
 When your RA is active, you will want more rest.
-But exercise is critical to healthy muscles, joint mobility and flexibility.
+But moderate exercise is critical to healthy muscles, joint mobility and flexibility.
 (Note: Discuss any exercise program with your health care professional before starting.)

 While exercise may seem unappealing if you're experiencing frequent pain, there are a number of techniques to help you get through a program: